google/zetasql/docs/functions-and-operators.md

 **Description**

-Returns an `INT64` value that corresponds to the specified `part` from a supplied `timestamp_expression`.
+Returns a value that corresponds to the specified `part` from a supplied `timestamp_expression`.

 Allowed `part` values are: